RECENT POSTS

 Share This:

-Bruce Springsteen has shared a new protest song, “Streets of Minneapolis,” in response to the “state terror being visited on the city.”
-In the track, released today (January 28, 2026), he pulls no punches about his disdain for President Trump and the Department of Homeland Security, while paying tribute to the two shooting victims, Renee Good and Alex Pretti.
+Two days after Bruce Springsteen shared a new protest song, “Streets of Minneapolis,” in response to the “state terror being visited on the city,” he performed the song in that city in a surprise appearance at a benefit concert held at the intimate music venue, First Avenue.
+The January 30, 2026, performance continued a remarkable three days of the news cycle in which the star firmly hitched his wagon “in response to the state terror being visited on the city.”
+In the track, released on Jan.
+28, he pulls no punches about his disdain for President Trump and the Department of Homeland Security, while paying tribute to the two shooting victims, Renee Good and Alex Pretti.

 A portion of the first verse: